 OTHER DAY TOURS FROM SANTIAGO SUGGESTIONS:

 Isla Negra and Pomaire – Head Chile’s unspoilt coast and visit Chilean poet Pablo Neruda’s beach home.
 In the afternoon stop for a late lunch at Pomaire, a distinctively Chilean village and get some traditional food.
+Click here to check availability for your dates.

 Related posts you might like: